-Growing up, I never paid attention to how my mom cooked the turkey at Thanksgiving.
 Why would I?
 I was the kid, too busy playing with my friends and cousins to bother being in the kitchen.

-However, it’s my turn to cook the bird and with 15+ people at our table, it’s pretty important that I find the best way to cook a moist and delicious turkey!
+However, it’s my turn to cook the bird and with 15+ people at our table, it’s important that I find the best way to cook a moist and delicious turkey!

 Brining is a method of soaking meat (usually poultry) in a salt-water solution for several hours before cooking.

 It creates a bird that is incredibly tender, moist, and flavorful.
-Plus it makes overcooking the turkey nearly impossible!
+Plus, it makes overcooking the turkey nearly impossible!

 (Which is perfect for those of us who are now responsible for feeding the masses!)

-- Vegetable Scraps (or Vegetable Stock).
+- Vegetable scraps (or vegetable stock).
 I make homemade vegetable stock for free using kitchen scraps, but if you don’t have any stock available, just toss in any vegetable scraps you may have at the time.

-- Whole Black Peppercorns.
+- Whole black peppercorns.
 I have black peppercorns in my spice cabinet because we have this pepper grinder.
 If you don’t have whole black peppercorns, substitute an equal amount of ground black pepper.

 - Ginger.
 Fresh ginger is best, but you can use ground ginger too!
 You don’t need much, and it’s much more practical than buying candied ginger for such a small amount.